Marie Knight

-Marie Knight (née Roach; June 1, 1920 – August 30, 2009) was an American gospel and R&B singer.
+Marie Knight (née Roach; June 1, 1920 – August 30, 2009) was an American gospel and rhythm and blues (R&B) singer.

-Life and career
+Personal life

-She was born Marie Roach in 1920, though she claimed to have been born in 1925.
+She was born Marie Roach' in 1920, though she claimed to have been born in 1925.
 Sources differ as to her place of birth – either Attapulgus, Georgia, or Sanford, Florida – but she grew up in Newark, New Jersey.
-Her father was a construction worker and the family were members of the Church of God in Christ.
+Her father was a construction worker and her family were members of the Church of God in Christ.
 She first toured as a singer in 1939 with Frances Robinson, an evangelist.
-She married preacher Albert Knight in 1941 but the union ended in divorce.
+She married preacher Albert Knight in 1941, but the union ended in divorce.
 While she was touring with Sister Rosetta in the 1940s, her two children died in a fire at her mother's house in New Jersey.
+Knight died in Harlem of complications from pneumonia, on August 30, 2009, aged 89.
+She was survived by a sister, Bernice Henry.